 Christmas Angel Giving Tree

 Each year during Advent, parishioners are invited to choose an angel or envelope from the Giving Tree.
 Each of these angels or envelopes lists an item needed by local organizations.
-It is requested that gifts be returned to the church in time for holiday distribution.
-Past recipients have included Franciscan Peacemakers, Milwaukee Center for Independence, S.E.T.
-Ministry, the Franklin Indian School, the Christ Child Society, Fr.
-Genes’ Help Center and the Aids Resource Center of Wisconsin.
+It is requested gifts be returned to the church in time for holiday distribution.
+Current recipients include Franciscan Peacemakers, Milwaukee Center for Independence, Franklin's Indian School, Christ Child Society, and ARCW (Aids Resource Center of Wisconsin).

-Common Ground is a group of nonpartisan, proactive, everyday citizens in Southeastern Wisconsin, dedicated to identifying pressing social problems facing our community and to bringing about creative solutions.
+Common Ground is a group of nonpartisan, proactive, everyday citizens in Southeastern Wisconsin, dedicated to identifying pressing social problems facing our community to bring about creative solutions.
 Contact Mike Karolewicz, (414) 529-5195

 St. Martin of Tours Food Pantry

 The food pantry is available to any parish members, friends, or neighbors who need assistance with providing enough to eat for themselves and their families.
 The food pantry has regularly scheduled hours of operation.
 Donations of nonperishable food items, not expired or about to expire, are accepted at any time, and can be dropped in the bins outside the school doore.
-Pantry hours - 10am-noon every Tuesday, 6-7pm second and fourth Thursday's of the month.
-The areas we service are 53215, 53129, 53130, 53132, 53150, and 53154.
+Pantry hours - 10am-noon every Tuesday or call for an appointment.
+Contact Barbara Sorensen, (414) 209-7674 or [email protected].

 Prayer Shawl Ministry

 Participants knit, crochet or sew prayer shawls for distribution to those in need of comfort.
 Prayers are said for the recipients during the process of making the shawls as well as after they have been received.

 Southside Meal Program

 This program was organized by the St. Vincent de Paul Society.
-St. Martin of Tours Parish has four teams, each composed of a captain, a co-captain, and about 15 people.
-Each team is asked to work three times a year, on the second Sunday of the month.
+St. Martin of Tours Parish has teams, each composed of a captain, co-captain, and about 15 people.
+Each team is asked to work three times a year, the second Sunday of the month.
 The Southside Meal Program provides and serves meals to about 200-350 people.
 The meal program site is located at 931 W. Madison St., Milwaukee.